xataio/vscode-extension/README.md

 ### Project Pane

-Once a `.xatarc` is found in your project, the **Project Pane** will be populated with all databases and tables available for that project according to the definitions of the `.xatarc` and the permissions the `XATA_API_TOKEN` provided to the extension.
+Once a `.xatarc` is found in your project, the **Project Pane** will be populated with all databases and tables available for that project according to the definitions of the `.xatarc` and the permissions the `XATA_API_KEY` provided to the extension.

 ## Database Features